jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter3/forms.md

 </TabItem>
 </Tabs>

 Well that was anticlimactic.
 You can't even see it in the browser.
 Let's add a form field so we can at least see something.
-Redwood ships with several inputs and a plain text input box is the `<TextField>`.
+Cedar ships with several inputs and a plain text input box is the `<TextField>`.
 We'll also give the field a `name` attribute so that once there are multiple inputs on this page we'll know which contains which data:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">